zydou/arti/doc/dev/notes/keymgr-certificates.md

     // This function already exists in KeyMgr
     ///
     // ** Important note for the reviewer **
-    //
-    // Don't confuse the KeystoreEntry type here with the one mentioned
-    // below!!
-This function references the _existing_ KeystoreEntry type
-    // (which will need to be renamed to something else, like `KeystoreEntryDescriptor`),
-    // whereas the sections below talk about a _new_ KeystoreEntry type that represents
-    // the thing we call SshKeyData today. pub fn get_entry<K: ToEncodableKey>(&self, entry: &KeystoreEntry) -> Result<Option<K>> {
+    pub fn get_entry<K: ToEncodableKey>(&self, entry: &KeystoreEntry) -> Result<Option<K>> {
        ...
     }